 Lift Every Voice

-LEV is the evolution of Cantate’s Young Artist of Color (CYAC) residency.
-Launched in 2021 the CYAC – now LEV – aims to address the widespread racial inequity in the field of classical music by providing mentoring and performance opportunities to aspiring BIPOC classical singers to advance their careers in choral music and solo oratorio performance.
-In the 2025-2026 concert year, one pre-professional soprano, alto, tenor, and bass, selected by audition, will join Cantate Concert Choir and
+Lift Every Voice (LEV) is the evolution of Cantate’s Young Artist of Color (CYAC) residency.
+Launched in 2021 the CYAC—now LEV—aims to address the widespread racial inequity in the field of classical music by providing mentoring and performance opportunities to aspiring Black, Indigenous, and people of color (BIPOC) classical singers to advance their careers in choral music and solo oratorio performance.
+In the 2025–2026 concert year, one pre-professional soprano, alto, tenor, and bass, selected by audition, will join Cantate Concert Choir and

 - Meet with local and national performance and administrative professionals in monthly Zoom meetings for guidance on career development and professionalism.